dmrokan/gsl4godot_gsl/doc_sphinx/err.rst

 ===============

-The library follows the thread-safe error reporting conventions of the
+The library follows the thread-safe error reporting conventions of the POSIX Threads library.
-@sc{posix} Threads library.
 Functions return a non-zero error code to indicate an error and :code:`0` to indicate success::

     int status = gsl_function (...)